spencerlepine/portfolio/content/posts/what-i-learned-during-100-days-of-code/what-i-learning-during-100-days-of-code.md

 After learning so much with Javascript and best-practices for writing code, it was time to USE these skills.
 I continued working through Hack Reactor prep material.
 I learned about higher order functions, scopes, and hoisting.
 There were lessons about terminal commands and important dev tools like homebrew.
 It was time to upgrade my developer workflow, and get familiar with industry standard software.

-Here I read about NodeJS, npm, semvar, and modules.
+Here I read about Node.js, npm, semvar, and modules.
 This was everything I need to know about how projects are set up and how developers are able to work together.
 There needs to be structure and conventions throughout the code base so everyone is on the same page.

 I also added a some features to QuickCart on the side again.
 I connected a Google Custom Search Engine to allow image searches for a product.
 Instead of having the user upload or snap a photo, they could simply link an existing photo.
 This allowed me to store the image sources with links, instead a long base64 string with image data.
 That would improve scalability and prevent product images from being lost easily.